 The Irish Arts Foundation is core-funded by the Irish Government via the Department of Foreign Affairs and Trade of Ireland.

-The Leeds Gathering Festival has been running for thirteen years showcasing some of the finest arts practitioners in the world of Irish arts.read more
+The Leeds Gathering Festival has been running for fourteen years showcasing some of the finest arts practitioners in the world of Irish arts.read more

 A project about the development of the Irish community in Leeds, funded through The Heritage Lottery Fund and The Ireland Fund of Great Britain.read more

 We recently worked in collaboration with students From Leeds Trinity University to produce a mini-documentary on a season of performances of Irish music.read more

 Local Photographer Thomas Theakston completed a photography project on languages in Leeds and included our Gaelic group.read more